shyam671/Reading-Comprihension/README.md

 ## Readme ##
-The relationship between a pair of sentance is understood by Understanding  entailment  and  contradiction is fundamental to understanding natural language the development of semantic  representations.
+*The relationship between a pair of sentance is understood by discovering whether the pair of sentences entail or contradict each other.
+Thus, forming a fundamental understanding of language and developing a notion towards sementic representaion.